 Every so often I see bloggers expressing some apprehension about stepping out of their blogging niche, so I thought it was worth chatting about.
 The business-focused blogs If the main purpose is to make money, niche matters.
 Brandon Gaille The graphic above is from blogging guru Brandon Gaille.
-If you want to make money, these… Continue reading Should You Stick to a Blogging Niche?
+If you want to make money, these… Continue reading Should You Stick to a Single Blogging Niche?

 I've written before about Shoulding Ourselves to Death, but lately, I've been using the term "should monster", and I wanted to play around with that a little bit.
 For all of us, there are things we want in life and things we need.
-Some of those needs might be indirect; we need a source of income… Continue reading The Should Monster: The Problem with “I Should”
+Some of those needs might be indirect; we need a source of income not… Continue reading The Should Monster: The Problem with “I Should”

 AI recently about the worry tree as a tool for managing worry, and my friends at WeDIDIt mentioned that the idea the worry is productive can be a trap that leads to endless worry and rumination.
 Hence this post – "should" you worry, ruminate, self-criticize, or engage in other repetitive negative thinking patterns in order… Continue reading “Should” You Worry About Things?